 - Speak with clarity, confidence, and assertiveness.
-Their intellectual ability does not diminish your own.
+Their intellectual ability is one of their amazing strengths, but remember that it does does not diminish your own knowledge, wisdom, and intuition.

 Frederick Buechner said, “By believing against all odds and loving against all odds, that is how we are to let Jesus show in the world and to transform the world.”
 An NT and ASD couple need to commit to believing in bright future even if it seems unlikely.
 When we turn to God for grace and seek the tools of wisdom He has given, amazing things happen.
 Hope can be the launching point for a strong, intimate marriage.
 As Ann Voskamp shares in her book, The Broken Way, “I try to remember that grace swallowed with courage is elemental for living.”

 Join our weekly newsletter to have a better marriage